jray-8/us-presidents-dataset/README.md

 Explore the `notebooks/` folder to see how the dataset was created and how it can be used.

-- `cleaning_walkthrough.ipynb` – full tutorial on how the data was scraped, parsed, and cleaned
+- `cleaning_walkthrough.ipynb` – full tutorial on how the data was scraped, parsed, and cleaned.

-- `presidents_eda.ipynb` – examples of exploratory data analysis, using the dataset to answer real questions
+- `presidential_age_eda.ipynb` – exploratory data analysis, using the dataset to answer real questions about the trend of president ages at inauguration.

 You can launch them with: